-Changes in temperature gradients are known to be associated with changes in the storm tracks, with the tracks shifting poleward with stronger gradients and equatorward with weaker ones (Brayshaw et al., 2018; Graff and LaCasce, 2012; Harvey et al., 2014; Shaw et al., 2016).
+Changes in temperature gradients are known to be associated with changes in the storm tracks, with the tracks shifting poleward with stronger gradients and equatorward with weaker ones (Brayshaw et al., 2018; Graff and

+- 5 LaCasce, 2012; Harvey et al., 2014; Shaw et al., 2016).
 Li et al. (2018) identified poleward shifts in the multimodel mean upper-level storm tracks with the initial 0.7 K warming and with the additional 0.5 K warming.
-We find that while the AMIP model displays consistent poleward shifts in the upper-level storm-track activity with the initial 0.7 K warming for all seasons, the results from the coupled models are less consistent during winter and spring.
-The models agree more on the response to the additional 0.5 K. However, only the strongest changes in the fully coupled model and in the SO model are significant.

-The low-level storm-track activity decreases with the initial 0.7 K warming.
+We find that while the AMIP model displays consistent poleward shifts in the upper-level storm activity with the initial 0.7 K warming for all seasons, the results from the coupled models are less consistent during winter and spring.
+The models agree more on the response to the additional 0.5 K. However, only the strongest changes in the fully coupled model and in the SO model are significant. - The low-level storm-track activity decreases with the initial 0.7 K warming.
 Changes with the additional 0.5 K warming are weak in the AMIP model, whereas the fully coupled and SO models have stronger reductions.
-All model versions have indications of more activity westeast of the British Isles, a response also seen in the multi-model mean in Li et al. (2018).
-These changes are however mostly not significant in the coupled models.
-To the extent that reduced low-level storm-track activity can be interpreted as slower propagation of cyclone waves in the westerlies, this can be associated with the reduced low-level temperature gradient associated with the high-latitude warming inover the Arctic (e.g. Francis and Vavrus, 2012; Screen and Simmonds, 2013).
-The results for blocking activity for the most remain inconclusive due lack of consistency between the model versions and the low statistical significance of the changes.
-Many aspects of blocking are also poorly simulated, likely because of relatively coarse model resolution (Woolings et al., 2018).

-Our findings indicate that the storm-track response is not always very consistent between the model versions.
-There are moreover sizable biases in the storm tracks with respect to reanalysis, especially in the fully coupled model.
-Barcikowska et al. (2018) provided a study of the Euro-Atlantic winter storminess which showed that modelling the regional atmospheric circulation, extreme precipitation and winds with acceptable quality requires an atmospheric model with higher horizontal resolution (0.25_o in their study) than that used in the present study and in CMIP5 models.

-The results for blocking activity for the most remain inconclusive due to lack of consistency between the model versions and to the low statistical significance of the changes.
+All model versions have indications of more activity west of the British Isles, a response also seen in the multi-model mean in Li et al. (2018).
+These changes are, however, mostly not significant in the coupled models.
+To the extent that reduced low-level storm-track activity can be interpreted as slower propagation of cyclone - 15 the extent that reduced low-level storm-track activity can be interpreted as slower propagation of cyclone waves in the westerlies, this can be associated with the reduced low-level temperature gradient associated with the high-latitude warming in the Arctic (e.g. Francis and Vavrus, 2012; Screen and Simmonds, 2013). - Our findings indicate that the storm-track response is not always very consistent between the model versions.
+There are, moreover, sizable biases in the storm tracks relativewith respect to reanalysis, especially in the fully coupled model.
+Barcikowska et al. (2018) provided a study of the Euro-Atlantic winter storminess which showed that modelling the regional atmospheric circulation, extreme precipitation and winds with acceptable quality requires an atmospheric model with higher horizontal resolution (0.25-° in their study) than that used in the present study and in CMIP5 models. - The results for blocking activity-for the most remain for the most inconclusive due to lack of consistency between the model versions and to the low statistical significance of the changes.
 Many aspects of blocking are also poorly simulated, likely because of the relatively coarse model resolution (Woollings et al., 2018).

 The SO model simulates considerable differences in the reduction of sea ice in the Arctic between a 1.5 K and a 2.0 K warmer world.
 Ice-free summer conditions in the Arctic are estimated to be rare under 1.5 K warming, while occurring 18 % of the time under 2.0 K warming.
-This number may however be too high as the SO model does tends to overestimate the relative occurrence of the lower sea-ice extent and underestimate the highest extent in the PD climate.
-A strong increase in the probability of having ice-free conditions when going from 1.5 K to 2.0 K is These results are nonetheless consistent with other studies (Jahn, 2018; Sigmond et al., 2018; Notz and Strove, 2018).
-The fully coupled model is however too cold.
-It produces too much sea ice under PD conditions and is consequently not able to reach ice-free conditions in neither the 1.5 K nor the 2.0 K warming experiment.
+This number may however be too high as the SO model does tends to overestimate the relative occurrence of the smallerlower sea-ice extent and conversely underestimate the largesthighest extent in the PD climate.
+A strong increase in the probability of having ice-free conditions when going from 1.5 K to 2.0 K is nonetheless consistent with other studies (Jahn, 2018; Sigmond et al., 2018; Notz and Strove, 2018).
+The fully coupled model is too cold.
+It produces too much sea ice under PD conditions and is consequently not able to reach ice-free conditions in neither the 1.5 K nor the